jukkhop/wasm-tac-toe/README.md

-# Canvas experiment with Rust & WebAssembly
+# Canvas tac-toe experiment with Rust & WebAssembly

 This project was bootstrapped with [wasm-pack-template][wasm-pack-template] and [create-wasm-app][create-wasm-app].